web-platform-tests/wpt/README.md

 -----------------------------

 This repository contains top level directories for all of CSS specs for which we currently have tests.
+Place tests in the appropriate directory based on the first rel="help" link in the test.
 If you are writing tests for a spec and it doesn't yet have a directory here, feel free to create it.

 There are a few directories that do not map to specifications: